-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of Intel 401(k) Savings Plan at December 31, 2015 and 2014, and the changes in its net assets available for benefits for the year ended December 31, 2015, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of Intel 401(k) Savings Plan at December 31, 2016 and 2015, and the changes in its net assets available for benefits for the year ended December 31, 2016, in conformity with U.S. generally accepted accounting principles.

-The accompanying supplemental schedule of assets (held at end of year) as of December 31, 2015, has been subjected to audit procedures performed in conjunction with the audit of Intel 401(k) Savings Plan's financial statements.
-The information in the supplemental schedule is the responsibility of the Plan's management.
-Our audit procedures included determining whether the information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedule.
+The accompanying supplemental schedules of assets (held at end of year) as of December 31, 2016, and nonexempt transactions for the year then ended, have been subjected to audit procedures performed in conjunction with the audit of Intel 401(k) Savings Plan's financial statements.
+The information in the supplemental schedules is the responsibility of the Plan's management.
+Our audit procedures included determining whether the information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedules.
 In forming our opinion on the information, we evaluated whether such information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-/s/ Ernst & Young LLP

-San Jose, California June 24, 2016
+Ernst & Young LLP San Jose, California June 22, 2017 /s/